 Procedures involving animal subjects have been approved by the Institutional Animal Care and Use Committee (IACUC) at UT Health Science Center at Houston.

 (Editor: The authors provided an extra interview question below.
 If it looks good enough, it can be included in the introduction)

+Ritika Tewari: Visual demonstration of this method is critical for steps like chloroform-methanol precipitation.
+The pancake-shaped pellet obtained during this step should be handled very carefully.
+It can be fragile and partial loss of the sample during this step can lead to uneven sample recovery.

 Section - Protocol